K-VIL: Keypoints-based Visual Imitation Learning: Evaluation

 \textbf{Limitations of scarce demonstrations.} The task representations learned from scarce demonstrations hinder the performance and the extrapolation ability of K-VIL in three ways, namely, \begin{enumerate*}[label=(\roman*)] \item they may be embodiment-dependent, and thus cannot be reproduced by the robot, e.g., in \cref{table:failure_case_fetch_press} for \task{PB}{1}, \task{PB}{3}, \task{FT}{1} and \task{FT}{3}; \item they may lead to collisions during the execution, e.g., in \task{IS}{3}-\emph{ext. long} (see \cref{table:insert_priority}) and \task{PW}{3} for improper kettle start pose (see \cref{table:pouring_repro}); \item when reproduced successfully, the control accuracy is reduced compared to the task representations learned from more demonstrations (see \cref{sec:eval_kac} for details). \end{enumerate*} These limitations motivate us to evaluate the number of demonstrations that are required to learn a generalizable task representation according to the criteria of \cref{sec:eval_protocal} for each considered task.

 \textbf{Adequate number of demonstrations.} \cref{table:ext_tasks} summarizes the extracted geometric constraints of the five extraction tasks for different number $N$ of demonstrations.
 It is interesting to notice that the learned task representations do not change anymore, i.e., converge, after a certain number of demonstrations, e.g., $N=4$ for \taskabbr{PB} and \taskabbr{FT}, $N=11$ for \taskabbr{PW}, and $N=3$ for \taskabbr{HH} and \taskabbr{IS}.
 Moreover, the task representations become generalizable almost at the same time as they converge.
 As an exception, the representations of \taskabbr{PW} already generalize with a $\ptop$ and a $\ptoP$ constraint learned from $4$ demonstrations.
+Importantly, the learned geometric constraints do not have to include a $\ptop$ constraint, see e.g., the \taskabbr{CT} task that is represented by two $\ptol$ constraints.
 Overall, this demonstrates that our approach efficiently extracts generalizable task representations from considerably less demonstrations than state-of-the-art approaches.

 \textbf{Object pose and shape variations.} Importantly, K-VIL's task representations rely on the variations observed in the demonstrations to extract appropriate constraints.
 For example, in \taskabbr{PB}, the pose variations of the demonstrator's hand (\cref{subfig:press_4}) allow K-VIL to distinguish the tip of the middle finger (used to press the button) from the other candidate points on the hand.
 In other words, these variations enable the efficient extraction of the keypoint $\bk_1$ subject to a $\ptop$ constraint.
-Moreover, the spatial distribution of keypoints across demonstrations is also obtained via pose variations.
-For instance, this allows K-VIL to extract the keypoint $\bk_2$ subject to the geometric constraints such as $\ptol$ (\cref{subfig:pour_3}), $\ptoP$ (\cref{subfig:pour_4}) and $\ptoc$ (\cref{subfig:pour_11}).
+The spatial distribution of keypoints across demonstrations is also obtained via pose variations.
+For instance, this allows K-VIL to associate the keypoint $\bk_2$ with geometric constraints such as $\ptol$ (\cref{subfig:pour_3,subfig:ct_constraints}), $\ptoP$ (\cref{subfig:pour_4}) and $\ptoc$ (\cref{subfig:pour_11}).